Hunter Lannon

 Rudy Grigar

-I have created a centos/rhel Yum repository for x86_64 architectures containing all of the necessary packages for using HipHop .
+I have created a centos/rhel Yum repository for x86_64 architectures containing all of the necessary packages for using HipHop.
 It depends on the EPEL and IUS repositories.
-All of the packages are tracked in a GitHub project , and are hosted in a Yum repository at pkg.tag1consulting.com .
+All of the packages are tracked in a GitHub project, and are hosted in a Yum repository at pkg.tag1consulting.com.
 I recommend installing the repository and hiphop and giving it all a try.
 Follow the instructions provided in the README on GitHub to get started.
-Any...
+Any and all feedback...